GulsenYigit/The-Movie-Industry/README.md

 ---

+## Problem Introduction

+Since movies are experience goods, consumers face information asymmetry because they have limited access to quality information before they watch the movie.
+To minimize uncertainty, consumers rely on quality signals.
+In this context, star power and genre familiarity can act as substitute signals.
+Familiar genres reduce uncertainty by helping audiences to predict a film’s quality and content better.
+As a result, consumers may rely less on external signals like star power.
+In less familiar genres, star power compensates for uncertainty.
+Based on the actor’s reputation or prior performances, the audience may infer that the film has high quality.
+This reduces the perceived risk of making a bad purchase decision.

+---

 ## Research Question

 **"How does genre familiarity moderate the impact of star power on the opening revenue of films in the U.S. movie industry?"**